 As a strict academic discipline, the theology major is an ideal preparation for careers in teaching, in Catholic broadcasting or in religious journalism, for seminary study, and for other graduate work in academic theology.
 It can lead to positions as directors of religious education in schools, parishes, and dioceses—a growing field.

 Theology majors must be able to read ecclesiastical Latin.
 Proficiency in Latin can be acquired through fulfillment of the College’s language requirement, that is, by completing LATN 202 or higher.
-The requirements for a theology major are completion of the required basic (101-202 core) courses plus thirty (30) hours of advanced work.
-These thirty hours required for the major must include the following THEO courses:
+The theology major requires thirty (30) hours of advanced work, including Theo 301 and 302, as well as the following:

 - 301 Moral Theology and 302 Apologetics, required of all Christendom students

 - two courses that focus specifically on the central mysteries of the Faith, the Trinitarian God and the mystery of the Word made flesh, Jesus Christ, namely 308 De Deo Trino, and 312 De Verbo Incarnato

 - Five THEO electives numbered 300 or higher

 - THEO 512 Senior Thesis